panda-re/panda/panda/python/docs/USAGE.md

 3. Register functions to run at various PANDA callbacks.
 5. Analyze the replay with `panda.run_replay(filename)`

-# Here Be Dragons
+# Additional Information
+## Here be dragons
 * You can't have multiple instances of panda running at the same time.
 Once you've created a panda object for a given architecture, you can never create another.
 Hoewver, you can modify the machine after it's created to run a new analysis as long as you don't change the machine type.
 * PyPANDA is slower than traditional PANDA.
 Well-engineered plugins typically have a runtime overhead of ~10% compared to regular PANDA plugins (for up to 10M instructions).
 To improve performance try disabling callbacks when possible and only enabling them when they are needed.

-# Extending PyPANDA
+## Extending PyPANDA
 PyPANDA currently supports interactions (e.g., ppp callbacks) with many PANDA plugins such as `taint2` and `osi`.
 If you wish to extend PyPANDA to support an new plugin, its header file must be cleaned up such that it can be parsed by CFFI.
 See [create_panda_datatypes.py](https://github.com/panda-re/panda/tree/master/panda/python/utils/create_panda_datatypes.py) and the magic `BEGIN_PYPANDA_NEEDS_THIS` strings it searches for.

+## Learn more
+The [PyPANDA paper](https://moyix.net/~moyix/papers/pypanda.pdf) was published at the NDSS Binary Analysis Research Workshop in 2021 and includes details on the project's design goals as well as an evaluation of it's usability and performance.